Back to top

 - Preparing a site for collection

-- Mechanics of a urine collection, trouble shooting and common errors
+- Mechanics of a urine collection, troubleshooting and common errors

 - Collection demonstration for back-to-lab and Point of Collection [POC] devices